 By hosting a food drive you can help the NH Food Bank continue to meet the needs of many people in our community.
 Here are some tips that may help you plan a successful drive:

 We love to list food and fund drives on our website.
 Some donors visit our site to see where they can bring food donations, so giving us your information may help increase participation.
 Even if your drive is internal and you aren't looking for outside donations, telling us about your drive will help us to keep track of when to expect new food items to arrive.
 In order to keep a steady flow of food, we will stagger food drive dates when possible and coordinate our food purchases with times we know food drives will be few.

-Click here to download our Event Request Form and e-mail it to Jennifer at email@example.com, fax it to Attn: Jennifer at (603) 669-0270, or mail it to New Hampshire Food Bank, Attn: Jennifer, 700 East Industrial Park Drive, Manchester, NH 03109.
+Click here to download our Event Request Form and e-mail it to Landis at email@example.com, fax it to Attn: Landis at (603) 669-0270, or mail it to New Hampshire Food Bank, Attn: Landis, 700 East Industrial Park Drive, Manchester, NH 03109.
 We will review your form and get back to you with any requests for support or materials that you include.

 Think about what would motivate your audience, and how to communicate with them.